RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 If someone is privileged and they haven't achieved or experienced much: avoid.
 They have had the weakest learning environment out of anyone.

-### Pay attention to people who've change a lot since you last saw them.
+### Pay attention to those who've changed since you last saw them.

 They're the ones who are learning and who you want to associate with.